PanIntegralus/open-on-spotify-extension/README.md

 # Open on Spotify

-Allows you to open URLs inside Spotify Client to save the hassle of logging in normal browser.
+Browser extension to open URLs inside Spotify Client with a click.

 ## Attributing